devoliveira61/devoliveira61/README.md

 <div>
   <h1 align="center">Oi Tudo bem?
 Eu sou o <a href="https://www.linkedin.com/in/daniel-oliveira-181b37232/" target="_blank">Daniel Oliveira</a> 😃️</h1>
 <p align="center">I am currently studying Web Fullstack and delving into what is essential to be a good developer.
-I also study Computer Science at Estácio College and share my knowledge on my YouTube channel.
-I am very interested in an Internship in which I specifically use what I already know, in order to improve and learn more.
-I am currently studying Web Fullstack and delving into what is essential to be a good developer.
 I also study Computer Science at Estácio College and share my knowledge on my <a href="https://www.youtube.com/channel/UChzdsgHrfo8BgoKaNN4VJZA">YouTube channel</a>.
 I am very interested in an Internship in which I specifically use what I already know, in order to improve and learn more.</p>

 <div align="center">
   <a href="https://github.com/devoliveira61">